F05

 Steps (temperature-sensor models):

-- Check wiring: Inspect the harness from the NTC to the main control for pinched or broken wires and loose connectors.
+• Check wiring: Inspect the harness from the NTC to the main control for pinched or broken wires.
 Reseat connectors.

-- Test NTC: With a multimeter, measure resistance across the NTC terminals.
-Typical values are 10–20 kΩ at room temperature (check service manual for your model).
+• Test NTC: Measure resistance across the NTC terminals with a multimeter.
+Typical values are 10–20 kΩ at room temperature.
 Replace if open or shorted.

 Steps (pressure-switch models):

-- Inspect hose: Remove the hose and blow through it to ensure it is clear.
-Check for cracks or water in the hose and replace if damaged.
+• Inspect hose: Remove the hose and blow through it to ensure it is clear.
+Check for cracks or water in the hose.

-- Check air dome: At the tub connection, ensure the air dome port is not clogged with detergent residue.
+• Check air dome: Ensure the air dome port at the tub is not clogged with detergent residue.

 Repair Difficulty